simula-vias/input-aware-performance-models/README.md

 ## Learning Input-aware Performance Models of Configurable Systems: An Empirical Evaluation

-This is the companion repository of our submission "Learning Input-aware Performance Models of Configurable Systems: An Empirical Evaluation", submitted to JSS in 2023.
+This is the companion repository of our submission "Learning Input-aware Performance Models of Configurable Systems: An Empirical Evaluation", appeared in [Journal of Systems & Software](https://www.sciencedirect.com/science/article/abs/pii/S0164121223002789) [Preprint](https://hal.science/hal-04271476).

 ### Organisation